 ATHENA Leadership Award Nomination Information

 Each summer, nominations open for potential candidates.
 After the nomination period closes, the Greater Waco Chamber of Commerce will form a Review and Recommendation Committee comprised of community leaders to review and score the nominations based on ATHENA International guidelines.
 The Review and Recommendation Committee will submit its scores and recommendations to the Executive Committee of the Greater Waco Chamber of Commerce Board of Directors for consideration and action.
 Nominations are scored solely on the information provided by the nominator.
-The top four nominees will be announced as finalists, but the ATHENA Leadership award recipient will not be announced until the Serving Summit in November.
+The top four nominees will be announced as finalists, but the ATHENA Leadership award recipient will not be announced until the Serving Summit.

 ATHENA Leadership award nominees must meet each of the following three criteria: